Gi11i4m/playground-java-guild-5-2018/markdowns/micro-katas.md

     "command": "com.yourself.UnderAgeTest#getKidNameShouldReturnNamesOfAllKidsUnder18"
 })

-Not very interesting as an exercise, but check out this [exercise](https://technologyconversations.com/2014/11/04/java-8-streams-micro-katas/#gist15618501) about how to easily generate numerical statistics from an IntStream.
+Not very interesting as an exercise, but check out this [example](https://technologyconversations.com/2014/11/04/java-8-streams-micro-katas/#gist15618501) of how to easily generate numerical statistics from an IntStream.

-@[Partition these people into adults and kids (adult age is higher or equal than 18), you'll need a special collector for this one]({
+@[Partition these people into adults and kids, you'll need a special collector for this one]({
     "stubs": ["src/main/java/com/yourself/PartitionBy.java"],
     "command": "com.yourself.PartitionByTest#partitionAdultsShouldSeparateKidsFromAdults"
 })